barchart/marketdata-api-js/docs/content/product_overview.md

 #### Web Browsers

 This SDK can be distributed as part of your browser-based applications.
-Consequently, your target browsers must support WebSockets (which all modern browsers do).
-Also, since the SDK's source code is written in [ES2018]((https://en.wikipedia.org/wiki/ECMAScript#9th_Edition_%E2%80%93_ECMAScript_2018), transpilation (with appropriate polyfills) is recommended before distribution.
+Your target browser(s) must support WebSockets (which all modern browsers do).
+Also, since the source code is written in [ES2018](https://en.wikipedia.org/wiki/ECMAScript#9th_Edition_%E2%80%93_ECMAScript_2018), transpilation is recommended.

 #### Node.js